MultiSafepay/docs/content/payments/methods/billing-suite/betaalpermaand/about.md

 logo: '/logo/Payment_methods/betaalpermaand.svg'
 ---

 Betaal per Maand is an online post-payment method in collaboration with Santander.
-MultiSafepay is the only payment service provider that supports Betaaal per Maand online.
+MultiSafepay is the only payment service provider that supports Betaal per Maand online.

 Customers pay for orders after receiving them as a one-off post-payment or in monthly installments.
 They are only charged for the items they keep from the order.